-It is the policy of Texas Tech University HSC-El Paso to provide appropriate monitoring and oversight of all activities of all students, visitors, and others on campus.
-TTUHSC campus is able to accommodate only certain programs; to this end, any activity must fall within the scope of this policy.
+It is the policy of TTUHSC El Paso to provide appropriate monitoring and oversight of all activities of all students, visitors, and others on campus.
+The TTUHSC El Paso campus is able to accommodate only certain programs; to this end, any activity must fall within the scope of this policy.

 No informal observerships or mentoring are allowed.
 Only students in official programs and activities of this campus are allowed.

-Faculty and staff members DO NOT HAVE AUTHORITY to engage or take on or allow any other type activity by any student, observer or any other category of person, unless in compliance with this policy.
+Faculty and staff members do not have the authority to engage, take on, or allow any other type of activity by any student, observer or any other category of person, unless in compliance with this policy.

-This policy covers activities on the TTUHSC/Paul L. Foster SOM campus and at all remote sites to include the University Medical Center or other hospitals or facilities where faculty engages in their professional activities.
+This policy covers activities on the TTUHSC El Paso PLFSOM campus and at all remote sites to include the University Medical Center or other hospitals or facilities where faculty engage in their professional activities.

-Any activity by a student not currently part of TTUHSC student program (medical students, residents, nursing) must go through one of the areas listed below, prior to being on this campus:
+Any activity by a student not currently part of the TTUHSC El Paso student program (medical students, residents, nursing) must go through one of the areas listed below, prior to being on this campus: